Click here to see a PREVIEW of important rules that was posted before the semester started.

 (in reversed chronological order)

 If the only computer you have access to is the new Mac running on a non-Intel/AMD CPU, then it may not be possible to install VirtualBox into your machine.
-If that's the case, you must do all your labs and programming assignments on the system specified here.
+If that's the case, please read here.

-If a student registered late for this class or could not be present at the beginning of the semester, the student is still required to turn all the assignments on time or the student will receive a score of 0 for these assignments.
+If a student registered late for this class or could not be present at the beginning of the semester, the student is still required to turn all projects and homeworks on time or the student will receive a score of 0 for these assignments.
 No exceptions!